waacton/Native-CSharp/README.md

 ```

 ## 4. Use the native DLL in any language
-Dynamically load the library and call the native functions.
+Load the library at runtime and call the native functions.
 See examples in:
 - [C#](/C%23/NativeFromC%23.cs)
 - [C++](/C%2B%2B/NativeFromC%2B%2B.cpp)
 - [F#](/F%23/NativeFromF%23.fs)